dylanleigh/PseudoRandomRhythmSection/readme.rst

 printed to standard output, so it can be easily opened with Musescore or other MusicXML software::

-   $ python autobebop.py
+   $ python prrs.py
-   /tmp/music21/tmpF1MSXf.xml
+   musescore /tmp/music21/tmpF1MSXf.xml
    $ musescore /tmp/music21/tmpF1MSXf.xm

 Or::
-   $ musescore `python autobebop.py`
+   $ `python prrs.py`

 Algorithm